Dracula (1931 Spanish-language film): Release

 Dracula opened in Havana, Cuba on March 11, 1931, New York on April 24, and in Los Angeles on May 8.
+It was released in Spain in 1931.
 The film was distributed by the Universal Pictures Corp.
 On its screening in Los Angeles at the California Theatre, the theatre reported a box-office take of $5,600 for the film, which was less than the previous week's film, Paramount's Gente Alegre which grossed $6,600.
 By October 1930, The Hollywood Reporter described that foreign-language versions of films had been financial flops in every country, which led to studios dubbing pictures films to reach non-English speaking markets.
 Melford's Dracula was among the last of these multi-lingual types of productions.